zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/cycletime.png)

 This inherently makes it less predicable.
-This is because unlike coffee that might take between 30 seconds to 1 minute and 30 seconds to make. ~25% of knowledge work gets delivered in 2.5 days, ~50%  7 days, ~75% 10 days and last 25% 15 days.
+This is because unlike coffee that might take between 30 seconds to 1 minute and 30 seconds which makes it 1 minute average.
+Based on above graph ~25% of knowledge work gets delivered in 2.5 days, ~50%  7 days, ~75% 10 days and last 25% 15 days.
+Sometimes you don't know always know how long it will take as it depends on overall team dynamics and this is what we are going to explore next.

 ### Knowledge workers workflow